 We’re super excited to announce that Walden is introducing local, certified organic and 100% grass-fed whole milk to our shares.

 We’re thrilled to be partnering with dairy operator Tom McGrath of Worcester, New York and two of his neighbors for this launch.
-Tom runs a small, 45 cow dairy farm with his wife and 4 kids, and with your support, we’ll be able to bring his certified organic and 100% grass-fed A2 whole milk to our member community!
-Milk you pre-order now from your specials page will be delivered in your monthly shares on a recurring basis, starting in October!
+Tom runs a small, 45 cow dairy farm with his wife and 4 kids, and with your support, we’re bringing his certified organic and 100% grass-fed A2 whole milk to our member community!
+Milk is avaialble now through the share preferences on your Member Page.

-Milk will be available to add to your share from your specials page for as long as supplies last starting in the month of July.
-When you pre-order your milk now, you’ll be set up to receive milk on a recurring basis starting with your October share.
-We’ll be working closely with Tom in the coming months to grow his supply in time for receiving our first batch of his A2 milk in the fall.
-You’ll be automatically set up to receive milk each month after your first delivery in October.
+Milk is available as a recurring add-on from your member page.
+Just go to YOUR SHARE –> PREFERENCES and scroll down to recurring add-ons.
+When you order your milk, you’ll be set up to receive milk on a recurring basis starting with your next share.
+We’ll be working closely with Tom to expand his operations!
 If your needs change, you can always update your share preferences from your member page.
 Our milk will be sold in 1/2 gallon jugs.
 We currently have a maximum order quantity of four ½ gallon jugs to ensure our team can properly support all of our members.

-When you pre-order milk from Walden, you are supporting local dairy production and the growth of small industrious farms.
-Planning is critical (especially on small farms), and your pre-order will allow Walden (and Tom) to ensure we’re ready for everyone who wants the highest quality, best tasting milk you can find.
+When you order milk from Walden, you are supporting local dairy production and the growth of small industrious farms.
+Planning is critical (especially on small farms), and your recurring add-on addition will allow Walden (and Tom) to ensure we’re ready for everyone who wants the highest quality, best tasting milk you can find.
 Our members’ financial commitments will allow Tom and his neighbors to truly break free from the current milk co-op system which has left many dairy farms struggling or out of business.
 This is local at work!

 This minimally processed, cream-top milk contains a protein called beta casein.
 All milk contains this protein, and it can be classified as either A1 or A2 depending on the cow’s genetics.
 A2 beta casein is the same protein that human’s produce naturally, so it’s closer to what we are used to drinking at an early age.
 A2 milk also contains significantly less BCM-7, an opioid associated with digestive problems and other health risks.
 Whether a cow produces A1 or A2 milk is based on the genetics of the cow.
 Every cow in our partner farmer’s herds has been tested and confirmed to produce 100% A2 milk!